Rural Municipality of Coalfields No. 4: Government

 The RM of Coalfields No. 4 is governed by an elected municipal council and an appointed administrator that meets on the third Thursday of every month.
 The reeve of the RM is Richard Tessier while its administrator is Terry Sernick.
-The RM's office is located in Bienfait.
+The RM's office is in Bienfait.

+Roche Percee Recreation Site

+Roche Percee Recreation Site (49.0762°N 102.7485°W) is a provincial campground in the RM of Coalfields along the Souris River.
+The park is treed and has a campground with 13 campsites and three picnic areas.
+The campground has non-electric sites, non-potable water, sewer disposal, and portable toilets.
+It is downstream and east of the village of Roche Percee and access is from Highway 39.